-Ascospore maturity can be estimated from degree-day accumulations.
+Ascospore maturity is estimated from degree-day accumulations.
 Degree-days should be recorded from the date when 50% of the fruit buds on McIntosh trees are between silver tip and green tip.
 The base temperature for degree-day accumulation is 32° F; thus, if the average temperature (high plus low divided by two) for a given day is 50° F, ascospores at various degree-day accumulations is given in Table 6.2.2.
 The table also lists the "90% confidence interval" for the estimated maturity.

 To determine when the ascospore supply is exhausted according to the model, use the following rule: After the cumulative percentage of matured ascospores reaches 95% (740 accumulated degree-days), the season's supply of ascospores will be depleted after "favorable" rain (daytime rain of more than 0.10 inches with temperatures greater than 50° F).

+During extended dry periods, ascospore development may stop.
+It is estimated that after seven days of dry weather, there is no further ascospore development until at least 0.1 in. of rain falls, at which point development resumes.
+However, tree development continues, meaning that in years with a dry spring, ascospores may be available for some period of time after fruit set.
 The model is useful for describing the beginning, peak, and end of ascospore maturation in general terms, but unusual weather conditions may contribute to significant ascospore discharges earlier than or later than the model predicts.
 Note that the model uses 90% confidence limits to bracket ascospore maturity estimates.
 For example, at 740 DD, there is a 90% chance that the proportion of matured ascospores is somewhere between 79-99%.
 For any model prediction, there is also a 10% chance that actual ascospore maturity will be outside of the confidence limits due to unusually advanced or retarded spore maturity.
+Orchard Radar and NEWA estimate ascospore maturity for specific locations.